 You're broke because you root for the underdog?
-That's quite a powerful assumption to make but it may actually be true.
-That statement serves two purposes – to get you to start thinking about money differently and to motivate you to make a positive change.
+That's quite a powerful assumption to make, but it may actually be true.
+That statement serves two purposes – to get you to start thinking about money differently and motivate you to make a positive change.

 The S.W.A.T.
 Underdog In A Nutshell

-Recently I have been watching a TV series called “S.W.A.T.”
+I recently watched a TV series called “S.W.A.T.”
 (2017 CBS T.V.
 Series) about a tactical team based out of Los Angeles, California.
-You may be surprised to learn that as a police officer myself, I usually avoid watching “cop shows.”
-Cops usually hate “cop shows” because of the ridiculous unrealistic expectations portrayed in the scenes.
+You may be surprised to learn that as a police officer, I usually avoid watching “cop shows.”
+Cops usually hate “cop shows” because of the ridiculous, unrealistic expectations portrayed in the scenes.

 **Warning – Quick Soap Box Moment**